 , but it truly picked up with the rise of the Summer Blockbuster

 .
-Studios are investing ever-growing amounts of money into their blockbusters (it was less than twenty years ago that $175 million
+Studios are investing ever-growing amounts of money into their blockbusters (it was only two decades ago that $175 million

 was an obscene price tag; such a number wouldn't even raise an eyebrow today) in the hopes that they will produce ever-growing returns at the box office.
 So far, rising ticket prices have helped to cover for these rising costs, and 3D technology

 is providing a new(-ish) novelty for people to pay for, but at what price point will the average moviegoer say "enough!"

 and refuse to pay money to see a movie?

 With a massive recession enduring the entire second half of the 2000s and the whole first half of the 2010s, some feel this point may come sooner than expected.
 Theater attendance in 2010 saw an 5% drop from the year before, bringing it to its lowest levels since 1996, a figure that doesn't account for the fact that the US population has risen by 47 million in the fifteen years in between.
 But taking in the population growth in the US, it's even more concerning to see a new 16-year low in theater attendance in 2011 (1.28 billion compared to 1995's 1.26 billion) while ticket revenue saw a further 3.5% drop from the previous year.
 The cause for this drop is still being analyzed, but general consensus is pointing at the inability to rake in money from increased 3D ticket price and the obligatory drop to regular 2D ticket price.
 Other factors, such as the economic crisis and spiraling inflation also had some effects on this phenomenon.